Fractional Angular Momenta in Electron Beams and Hydrogen-Like Atoms: Abstract

 \section{Abstract}

 In an earlier letter [Ducharme \textit{et al.} Phys.
-Rev. Lett. \textbf{126}, 134803 (2021)], a solution to the Dirac equation for a relativistic Gaussian electron beam showed that for a diverging beam the spin of each electron is the sum of fractional contributions from both the spin matrix and orbital angular momentum operators.
-Fractional orbital angular momentum is interesting since it partially attributes electron spin to the flow of momentum in space around the spin axis.
-To develop this idea further, the simpler problem of an electron confined in a 3-dimensional harmonic oscillator is formulated here as a Klein-Gordon equation expressed in terms of raising and lowering operators.
-Two alternate Dirac equations are then obtained for the oscillator depending on whether they contain a raising or lowering operator.
-It is shown solutions to both these equations describe an electron having the same energy and spin but differ in that one solution contains fractional orbital angular momentum and the other does not.
-It is also shown that the fraction of orbital angular momentum present in spin depends on the velocity of the oscillator indicating the further interchangeability of the spin and orbital angular momentum operators through Lorentz transformations.
+Rev. Lett. \textbf{126}, 134803 (2021)], a solution to the Dirac equation for a relativistic Gaussian electron beam showed that for a diverging beam the spin of each electron is the sum of fractional contributions from both the spin angular momentum (SAM) and orbital angular momentum (OAM) operators.
+Fractional angular momenta emerge when eigenstates of the Dirac equation can be decomposed into two terms of opposite spin.
+Each of these terms being eigenstates of both the SAM and OAM operators.
+Building on this understanding, the same method used to calculate fractional angular momenta in beams is applied here to solutions of the Dirac equation for hydrogen-like atoms.
+The results strengthen the idea that factorization of the Klein-Gordon equation using Dirac matrices equation does more than introduce spin, it also produces a specific mixing of the angular momentum states leading to the presence of fractional angular momenta and related effects such as fractional Gouy phase in the case of beams and fractional wave-particle duality in both atoms and beams.